Soluling home Document home

 As custom languages, you can also add custom countries and custom variants.
 To add a custom country, select a language, and then click the Add country button.

 Contains the languages you have selected to be the target languages of the project.
 You can add a new language by dragging a language from the Available languages tree to the Project languages list or by selecting a language in Available languages and clicking the right arrow.
 You can remove a project language by pressing the Delete button or by clicking the right red X button.
 You can move the order of the project languages by selecting a language and then clicking either the up or down arrow.

 Specifies the language that has been used in the file you are about to add to the project.
-If the file uses two or more languages, select the language that is mostly used.
+If the file uses two or more languages, select Unknown or multiple languages (the first item in the list).

 Click the scissors icon to change the current country-specific original language id into a country neutral id.
 For example, if the original language is English (United States), clicking the button makes it English.
 The button is visible only if the current language id is a country-specific id.

 Check Remember selected languages to remember the language selections to be used as the default values in your next project.